JoshuaEagan1/Overdose-Data-Project/README.md

 # Overdose-Data-Project
 ---

-This project will display and visualize state level data about overdoses of different types of drugs.
+This project will display and visualize US state level data about overdoses of different types of drugs.
 The data these functions are based on was originally harvested from Healthdata.gov, but I retreived it from data.gov at the link below. for technical notes about the database, or to download an updated version, visit https://catalog.data.gov/dataset/vsrr-provisional-drug-overdose-death-counts-54e35